 iStock is Getty's offering that is aimed at smaller businesses and individuals.
 You'll find images that are much easier on the wallet, including iStock Essentials and iStock Signature collections.

 iStock works slightly differently when it comes to purchasing the images, too.
 You can buy credits to use against your purchases, or get a subscription.

 Three credits can be purchased for £25, which will typically get you one image from the stock library.
 Alternatively, a 50 images per month subscription is £65 per month, and there are various other options available if you decide you need more, less, or want to pay for just one month.

 It's worth mentioning iStock has a similar visual search tool to Adobe Stock - simply upload an image to the browser to find visually similar ones.

 Nature Picture Library may not have the most aesthetically pleasing website design, but it could offer the photograph or image you've been looking for so it's well worth a look.
 As the name suggests, the images are all of animals, plants, landscapes, environments and conservation among other stunning depictions of nature.
 Prices start at £50 per image and there are loads of different options to help you make sure you're getting the license that you need.

 Find images in the Nature Picture Library.

-Shutterstock boasts over 125 million royalty-free images, video clips and music tracks.
+Shutterstock boasts over 260 million royalty-free images, music tracks and up to 14 million video clips.
 You'll find photos, vectors, illustrations, icons, videos and even music on the easy-to-use site, which even includes an editor to allow you to quickly crop into photos, for example.
 You can also upload an image or photo to find similar ones.
 This works remarkably well for some elements of a photo – hair, pose and background for example.
-But as this example using this photo of Beyoncé shows, finding model shots of girls that look like Beyoncé are a bit beyond its talents.

 Find images in the Shutterstock library.